About KBPS Sports

 PROGRAM HISTORY -- Ever since KBPS went on the air in 1923, sportscasting has been an important part of the student broadcasting program.
 And like today, students have always broadcasted football and basketball games, as well as participated in the traditional Monday instructional and critique meetings at the KBPS studios.
 From the early days of the station until 2000, football broadcasts were always from Providence Park (previously Jeld Wen Field, PGE Park, Multnomah Stadium and Civic Stadium).
 After 2000, football broadcasts moved to Lincoln High School, where multiple schools shared the field as their "home" field.
 With the addition of new wireless remote broadcast equipment, KBPS now broadcasts football games from various schools throughout the district.
 Basketball broadcasts have always come from various high school gymnasiums in the city, but prior to the arrival of the Portland Trail Blazers in 1970, KBPS also broadcasted high school basketball doubleheaders every Friday night from Memorial Coliseum.

 Students have always come from all over the city to be KBPS sportscasters.
-Here is a list of just a few of those who have passed through the program over the years: Phil Knight (Nike); Hal Childs (went on to become General Manager of the Golden State Warriors and New York Knicks of the NBA); Art Eckman (broadcaster of the Portland Beavers, Oregon State University, San Francisco Giants of MLB, and was one of the first sportscasters ever hired at ESPN); Ron Ross (broadcaster of the Portland Winterhawks for over 20 years, also worked for the Eugene Emeralds and commercial radio in Portland); Steve Brandon (Sports Editor of the Portland Tribune and long-time Portland sports writer); Doug Binder (sports writer for The Oregonian); Richard Washington (may have been a standout basketball player on the court at Benson High School, UCLA, and eventually the NBA, but also worked football games from behind the mic during high school); Kevin Flink (in addition to becoming a head teacher at KBPS for 32 years, is still actively involved in the Portland sports community as a public address announcer, working with the Portland Timbers, Portland Beavers, Portland State University, local high schools, the PIL, and the OSAA).
-Kevin Flink is currently Operations Manager of KBPS.
+Here is a list of just a few of those who have passed through the program over the years: Phil Knight (Nike); Hal Childs (went on to become General Manager of the Golden State Warriors and New York Knicks of the NBA); Art Eckman (broadcaster of the Portland Beavers, Oregon State University, San Francisco Giants of MLB, and was one of the first sportscasters ever hired at ESPN); Ron Ross (broadcaster of the Portland Winterhawks for over 20 years, also worked for the Eugene Emeralds and commercial radio in Portland); Steve Brandon (Sports Editor of the Portland Tribune and long-time Portland sports writer); Doug Binder (sports writer for The Oregonian); Richard Washington (may have been a standout basketball player on the court at Benson High School, UCLA, and eventually the NBA, but also worked football games from behind the mic during high school); Kevin Flink (former KBPS classroom teacher and former KBPS Operations Manager) is still actively involved in the Portland sports community as a public address announcer, working with the Portland Timbers, Portland State University, local high schools, the PIL, and the OSAA.

 On 7/18/2014, Harrison Brown was able to talk with AC Green.
-Click the MP3 below to listen to that interview.
+Click here to listen.